Syronae/shai-sabaroche.github.io/index.md

 I am a **Mechanical Engineer** with a Ph.D from **Rutgers University** whose work bridges analytical mechanics, numerical simulation, and hands‑on prototyping.

 My doctoral dissertation develops a first‑principles, mechanics‑based model of **retinal detachment precipitated by blunt‑force ocular trauma**, unifying thin‑shell theory, viscoelastic continua, and spectral methods to predict when and how vision‑threatening delamination propagates.
-Beyond biomechanics, I design robotic and mechatronic systems—including a fleet of holonomic plant‑care robots—and teach undergraduate laboratories in vibrations and solid mechanics.
+Beyond biomechanics, I designed robotic and mechatronic systems—including a fleet of holonomic plant‑care robots—and taught undergraduate students in vibrations, aircraft fight dynamics, and solid mechanics.

 ## Core Technical Competencies
 - Finite‑Element Analysis (**ANSYS**, **Abaqus**), spectral & modal methods